BigSupercast/Second-Brain/Chemistry/Definition/Chapter 2/Atom.md

 #chem
-The smallest quantity of [[matter]] that still retains the properties of matter.
+The smallest quantity of [[Matter]] that still retains the properties of matter.

 Are made up of smaller [[subatomic particles]] and the arrangement of these particles determines the atoms properties.